Willapa Erosion Control Action Now (WECAN)

 Previous updates:

-• Pacific County / Moffatt & Nichol are are nearing completion of the Willapa Shoreline Erosion Mitigation Master Plan.
-Updates forthcoming.
+- January 2024: Pacific County / Moffatt & Nichol have completed the Willapa Shoreline Erosion Mitigation Master Plan.

 Additional Information